thousandbrainsproject/tbp.monty/docs/future-work/project-roadmap.md

 # Tasks on Our Roadmap

-Here is an interactive view of of our future work that can be filtered and sorted to find tasks that match your scope appetite, skills and interests.
+Here is an interactive view of our future work that can be filtered and sorted to find tasks that match your scope appetite, skills and interests.

 [block:embed]
 {